- Prospective Students

-The following courses must be completed or in progress at the time of application submission:
+The following courses must be completed or in progress at the time of application:

-As a fall applicant, the following courses must be completed or in progress at the time of application submission:
+As a fall applicant, the following courses must be completed or in progress at the time of application:

 In addition, we prefer and recommend the following courses:

 *Extra units may be added to your degree if you don't have these courses.

 A bachelor's degree equivalent to a 4-year U.S. undergraduate degree from an accredited institution (regardless of field or major) is required prior to enrolling in the graduate programs.
 As such, applicants are not required to have earned their baccalaureate degree when applying, but must earn their degree prior to enrolling in the program.
 Please submit your application before requesting official transcripts be sent.